MichaelAaronMcMahon/Shell/README.md

 123 xyz abcd lmnop
 end of redir

-Batch mode test: runs all of the previous commands in batch mode with the file batch.txt which contains all of the commands in order.
+Test 16: Batch mode test: runs all of the previous commands in batch mode with the file batch.txt which contains all of the commands in order.
 End the previous interactive session with the exit command.
 input: ./mysh batch.txt